aquasecurity/postee/README.md

 </details>

 ### Templates
-Templates are used to format input messages before sending them to the output.
+Templates are used to format input messages before sending them to the action.
 For example - before sending a message to Microsoft Teams there is a need to format the input JSON into an HTML.
 This is done using a template.

 Each template has a 'name' field, which is used by the route to assign the template to input and output.